Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 The pinout have nothing particular.
 It requires lots of wiring but it does not justify making a dedicated PCB because wires are cool.
 Just use a generic Arduino Mega shield.

-You can add a red LED connected to D12 (Write) and a green LED connected to D13 (read) to have real time information from the board itself.
+You can add a red LED connected to D12 (Writing) and a green LED connected to D13 (Reading) to have real time information from the board itself.
 Use 360 Ohms resistors to protect them.

 ![](/Pictures/Mega_and_shields.JPG)